denoland/fresh/docs/latest/concepts/partials.md

 </body>;
 ```

-Whenver an element is clicked Fresh checks if it has the `f-client-nav`
+Whenever an element is clicked Fresh checks if it has the `f-client-nav`
 attribute and if it is set to `true`.
 If the element itself doesn't have such an
 attribute, it will check if any of the ancestor elements has it.
 If an element
 was found with a truthy `f-client-nav` attribute a partial request will be